 Public Transport in Dubrovnik – Suburban Buses

-There are also several routes that operate from the main bus station in Dubrovnik to the little towns west and east of the city.
+Several routes operate from the main bus station in Dubrovnik to the little towns west and east of the city.

 To the west, for example, bus lines 12, 15, 21, 22 and 35 travel to Zaton Mali and Zaton Veliki; 12, 15, 21 and 22 go to Slano; 12 and 15 go to Ston at the base of the Peljesac Peninsula and 21 goes (not very regularly!) to Orebic.